henilp105/henilp105.github.io/src/content/blog/GSoC 22: Port fortran-lang.org to Sphinx 4.md

 Please feel free to ping me here or on my mail: henilp105@gmail.com.
 I will be regularly posting the weekly blog links here.
 Thanks and Regards,
 Henil Shalin Panchal

-GSoC’22: Community Feedback for
-Port fortran-lang.org to Sphinx

-Greetings of the Day Everyone,

-I have completed the porting of the custom index page ,learn section page, compilers section and news section to sphinx and I would like to have **feedback/suggestions from the community** on the **Current implementation**.
-You can find my fork’s github pages here.

-Also, if you have any other suggestions for the Website’s Implementation please feel free to drop them here, I will try my best to incorporate them.

-Thanks and Regards,

-Henil Shalin Panchal